jmbredenberg/Mafia-rules/README.md

 ##Communication

-Jakob and Sammy (Jammy) are the Mods for this game.
-You may communicate with them by messaging their account (Jammy) on the mafia forums, sending them an email (jammy@mit.edu), or by communicating with them in private.
-Any method is acceptable, but please send all messages to this account/mailing list and not to us individually.
+You may communicate with moderators by messaging their account on the mafia forums, sending them an email, or by communicating with them in private.
+Any method is acceptable, but please send all messages to their joint account/mailing list and not to them individually.

 Communication with the Mods is confidential.
 Do not reveal anything about what the Mods communicate to you, except what you have learned through official game actions.